phaserjs/phaser/README.md

 * Re-built Tilemap handling from scratch to allow for proper layered maps (as exported from Tiled / Mappy)
 * Tilemap no longer requires a buffer per Camera (in prep for WebGL support)
 * Added shiftSinTable and shiftCosTable to the GameMath class to allow for quick iteration through the data tables.
 * Added the new ScrollZone game object.
 Endlessly useful but especially for scrolling backdrops.
-Created several example tests.
+Created 6 example tests.
 * Removed the need for DynamicTextures to require a key property and updated test cases.
+* Add the rotationOffset value to GameObject (and thus Sprite).
+Useful if your graphics need to rotate but don't weren't drawn facing zero degrees (to the right).

 V0.9.2